A hard drive is a type of non-volatile storage device that stores digital data on magnetic surfaces. Here’s how it works:

 1. Platters: The hard drive has several metal platters stacked on top of each other.
 Each platter is coated with a magnetic material.

-2. what is a hard drive and how does it work?Read/Write Heads: The hard drive has one or more read/write heads that float above the platters on a cushion of air.
+2. A disassembled Rosewood hard drive | Data Clinic LtdRead/Write Heads: The hard drive has one or more read/write heads that float above the platters on a cushion of air.
 The read/write heads are attached to an arm that moves them across the surface of the platters.

 3. Spindle Motor: The platters spin at a high speed, typically between 5400 and 7200 revolutions per minute, on a spindle motor that’s located at the center of the platters.